Welcome to All Saints Church – where small is beautiful!

-We delight in using the recently upgraded church building as much as we can, and as well as church services we have hosted Rural Arts events, jazz nights, organ recitals and flower festivals.
+We delight in using the recently upgraded church building as much as we can, and as well as church services we have hosted Rural Arts events, jazz nights, concerts, organ recitals and flower festivals.

 Church services include monthly Holy Communion (Common Worship), lay-led Morning Praise, and celebration of major Festivals.
 There is a very small and quiet side chapel for use at any time.

 In January 2014 we were delighted to receive funding towards restoring the tower windows and augmenting the bells.

 Church events also take place in the Parish Hall (available for hire) at Great Thirkleby, a few hundred yards from church.

 Are you an Organist?
 Come and play the restored Denman organ! (please contact us in advance).

 All Saints was designed by the ‘rogue’ Victorian architect Edward Buckton Lamb and was built in 1851 by Lady Frankland-Russell of Thirkleby Park, in memory of her husband.
 There are several Frankland memorials and other monumental inscriptions in the church.